minghuaw/toy-rpc/toy-rpc/Readme.md

         `.async_call("Foo.<method>").await` where `<method>` should be replaced with the RPC method
     - you can still register multiple services on the same server.
 However, only one object of the same type can be registered on the same server.
 Multiple servers are needed to have multiple objects of the same type.
+- Re-defined the custom `Error` type
+- Fixed bug where client does not interpret error message correctly
+- Fixed bug with `accept_websocket` crashes with incorrect protocol

 ### Crate Feature Flags